StudioMystery/StudioMysteryWebsite/content/blog/political-resistance-in-2025.md

 Despite what some liberals believe, red-state Trump supporters are not idiots.
 They are very capable, industrious, and even morally conscious people.

 However, on mass, they are non-critical media consumers.
 They consume media emotionally, and at face value.
 They are drawn to showmanship and performance.

 They are swayed by Pathos first, Ethos and Logos are distantly ignored.
-These (very human) tendencies have been exploited by fascsist extremists and the oligarchy to shape their beliefs.
+These (very human) tendencies have been exploited by fascist extremists and the oligarchy to shape their beliefs.

 We should meet the working class conservatives where they are: right in front of us.